School Poems*: Douglas Evans' Children's Books School Poems,Too! *From Cozy Up to the Whiteboard/ Use with permission

 Behold the excellent X, It expects no excuses.
 Dictionaries give it one page.
 But it has many uses.
 In math it means multiply.
 It fills squares in Tic-Tac-Toe.
 Romans counted it as ten.
 It’s a kiss when with an O. On bottles it says don ’t drink.
 Coaches draw it for a play.
 And when written before mas, It becomes a holiday.
 On treasure maps it marks spots.
 With Brand X you can not tell.
 Sign on the line beside it.
 It’s jumbo before an L. It names a generation, Or sports that daredevils do, It’s the last name of Malcolm, And a ray that sees straight through.
 So if math problems stump you, Don’t sit at your desk and pout.
 Use this exciting letter, And X the whole thing out.

-No matter how much thinking I do, I can’t find a word that ends with U. U begins hundreds of words we use, And it always must come after Q’s.
-Side by side they make a W. I know that letter ends quite a few.
+No matter how much thinking I do, There is no word that ends with U. U starts many words we use, It always trails after Q’s.
+Side by side makes a W. And that letter ends quite a few.
 But who knows a word that ends in U. Do you?

 I saw my last years teacher.